Parkland shooting victim’s dad interrupts Biden speech at White House

 “Sit down, you’ll hear what I have to say, if you think—” Biden said.

-Oliver appeared to be suggesting the legislation did not go far enough, but much of his comments were inaudible to the crowd.
+Oliver appeared to be suggesting the legislation did not go far enough, but many of his comments were inaudible to the crowd.

 “I’ve been trying to tell you this for years, for years,” Oliver said.